Colsai/scott_data606/README.md

 • Ensuring HHS managed care and new healthcare models produce value
 • Identifying opportunities to lower prescription drug spending for patients and programs

-### Questions
-1. Are plans (work plans) and findings (reports) similar in terms of topics identified and scope?
-2. How closely do the topics of work identified in the models connect to the priorities outlined by HHS OIG?
-3. Are there any topics that appear to be underrepresented from the reports and data?

 ![image info](https://github.com/Colsai/scott_data606/blob/main/hhsoig-banner-logo.png)
 # The Role of HHS OIG: Public Work to Protect US Health Outcomes